f0rmatYourWinDrive/noradrenalin/README.md

 # noradrenalin
-Noradrenalin is an unofficial fork of AMD Adrenalin Software made specifically to run on linux.
+Noradrenalin is an unofficial software for amd gpu's made to specifically run on linux.
 Currently there is no version avalible as im currently working on beta version of it.